Elvis Duran: Other media ventures

 In 2007, Duran launched his own entertainment company, The Elvis Duran Group (EDG).
 Owned by Duran and talent agent David Katz, the company focuses on content creation across all media.
 EDG's first foray into television resulted was the four-episode, 2010 Spike TV series Phowned, an iteration of the radio show's Phone Taps prank-call segment.

-For two years in a row, Duran co-hosted the Live Grammy Red Carpet Show with Entertainment Tonight on Pop.

 In 2019, he released his first book through Simon & Schuster titled, Where Do I Begin?
 Stories (I Sort of Remember) from a Life Lived Out Loud.
 The book became a New York Times bestseller.

 Awards

-Duran and EDMS have received several awards and nominations, such as “Best Morning Show” by New York's Achievement in Radio Awards, “Personality of the Year” by the Radio Music Awards, “Best Personality” by Radio & Records, “Best Top 40 Disc Jockey” nomination by Billboard Magazine Radio, and “Best Major Market Top 40 Air Personality” by Billboard/Airplay Monitor.
+Duran and EDMS have received several awards and nominations, such as "Best Morning Show" by New York's Achievement in Radio Awards, "Personality of the Year" by the Radio Music Awards, "Best Personality" by Radio & Records, "Best Top 40 Disc Jockey" nomination by Billboard Magazine Radio, and "Best Major Market Top 40 Air Personality" by Billboard/Airplay Monitor.
 The National Association of Broadcasters recently nominated EDMS for the 2012 NAB Marconi Award for Network/Syndicated Personality of the Year.
 In 2014, Duran was featured on Out magazine's "20th Anniversary Out 100" list as one of the most influential figures in the LGBT community.
 In 2015, Duran was inducted into the National Radio Hall of Fame as the Music Format On-Air Personality, and the Today Show celebrated this milestone.

 Duran served as an event chair for the 2016 GLAAD Manhattan Awards, where he was honored for his contributions to the community.
 On Thursday, March 2, 2017, Duran was honored with a star on the Hollywood Walk of Fame.
 On April 9, 2018, he was inducted into the National Association of Broadcasters's Broadcasting Hall of Fame, along with television game shows Jeopardy! and Wheel of Fortune.

 Philanthropy

 Duran serves on the board of directors for Rock & Rawhide, a non-profit organization that aims to increase adoptions while also providing a quieter, stress-free life for animals surrendered to shelters.
-Duran also contributes to the Staten Island Zoo’s annual endowment and Robin Hood Foundation.
+Duran also contributes to the Staten Island Zoo's annual endowment and Robin Hood Foundation.
 Having publicly come out as gay in 2010, Duran is also engaged in philanthropic efforts affecting the Lesbian, Gay, Bisexual and Transgender (LGBT) community, and works closely with GLAAD and The Trevor Project.

 Personal life

 Duran lost 110 pounds by undergoing bariatric sleeve surgery in 2014.
 He came out as gay during a 2010 broadcast, and was grand marshal of the Miami Beach Gay Pride Parade in 2016.

 Duran and his partner Alex Carr were engaged on July 13, 2018.
-They were married in a civil ceremony at the Richmond County Surrogate Court on Carr's native Staten Island on August 22, 2019, and had a wedding ceremony on September 14, 2019, in Santa Fe, New Mexico.
+They were married in a civil ceremony at the Richmond County Surrogate Court on Carr's native Staten Island, New York on August 22, 2019, and had a wedding ceremony on September 14, 2019, in Santa Fe, New Mexico.